 parking web-based Banner reservation system is the online source for purchasing a permit.
 You must register for and purchase the permit online using a credit card.
 Parking permits are required for the fall and spring semesters; summer is free.

-Click here to purchase your permit.
+Click here for more information and to purchase your permit.

 You can print your temporary parking permit, which is valid for the first week of class only.
-During the first week, please stop over in Campus Safety Services to pick up the actual permit.
+During the first week, please stop in Campus Safety Services to pick up the actual permit.
 The Campus Safety Services is located in room 14 of the Recplex.

-To obtain a student ID, bring your driver’s license or photo ID to the Carroll Card office in room AD12 of the Administration Building between 8:30 a.m. – 12 p.m. or 1 – 5 p.m.
+To obtain a student ID, bring your driver’s license or photo ID to the Carroll Card office in room AD 6 of the Administration Building between 8:30 a.m. – 12 p.m. or 1 – 5 p.m.
 Monday through Friday.
 Your first ID is free, however, replacement cards cost $25.
 For more information visit the Carroll Card website or call 216.397.4961.

 Uses for your ID card: